'We NOT racist' How Ireland is proving a HUGE lesson for Britain when it comes to uncontrolled migration

 “I was made aware of rumours circulating about International Protection Applicants coming to Dundrum House Hotel,” said Cathaoirleach of Tipperary Cahir Cashel Municipal District, FG Cllr Declan Burgess.

-The Tipperary Councillor immediately began an investigation to see what exactly was going on and to his dismay, the Department of Integration had revealed no information about the incoming arrivals.
+The Tipperary Councillor immediately began an investigation to determine exactly what was going on and to his dismay, the Department of Integration had revealed no information about the incoming arrivals.

 “The community of Dundrum has warmly welcomed hundreds of Ukrainian refugees to its area and have looked after them extremely well.